The Return of the DynaFleur

 ....over which video rolls on a sim-wide scale.

-Officially opening to the public on August 8th, 2009, the piece may be visited in Second Life at the following location:
+Now open to the public, the piece may be visited in Second Life at the following location:

 DynaFleur presents the almost abstract close-up floral photography of Douglas Story in a very unusual way.
 The monumental and colorful installation is cradled by the sculpted landscape mentioned above.
 As you walk (and fall) through it, you are immersed in the densely layered sound design of Dizzy Banjo which is tailored to accompany the movements of the elements of the piece that surround you, all of them moving and changing in response to your presence.
 This magic is powered by complex scripts written by the talented and energetic Desdemona Enfield, which in turn were based on the open-source Reflexive Architecture scripts made available by Keystone Bouchard and his group.